vchain-us/jsvcn/README.md

 	credentials: {
 		email: 'test@vchain.us',
 		password: 'abc123',
-		// notarizationPassword: 'abc321' *
+		// notarizationPassword: 'abc321' - required only when your notarization password is different than your normal user password.
 	},
 	...
 );
 ```

-* ```notarizationPassword``` required only when your notarization password is different than your normal user password.

 More information about the response format: [#] (CodeNotary API Documentation])